 Reminder: Dentists must keep their contact information up to date with BCCOHP.

-Dentist Login and Payment
+Dentist login and payment

 On the login page, click “Forgot password?
 Click here.”
-You should receive an email with a temporary password.
-If you do not receive the email, please check your junk mailbox; if you do not find the email there, please use the contact us page or call 672-202-0448 (toll-free 1-888-202-0448) to get in touch.
+Fill out the form to receive an email with a temporary password.
+If you do not receive the email, please check your junk or spam mailbox.

 Clear your browser’s cache, and then try logging in again.
 Additionally, we recommend using the Google Chrome and Microsoft Edge browsers.

 Still not working?
-Please call BCCOHP at 672-202-0448 (toll-free 1-888-202-0448).
+Please call BCCOHP at 672-202-0458 (toll-free: 1-866-329-7093).

 There is a five-year mandatory re-check for criminal records.
 Every year, you are charged a fifth of the criminal record check fee.
 On the fifth year when your re-check is due, your criminal record check will be automatically resent to the government.